paperplanefactory/paperplane-photography-theme/README.md

 ### :electric_plug: Useful plugins to install
 * [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache") to improve loading time;
 * [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7"): CSS rules perfectly define appearence of forms created with CF7.
 In CF7 editor just wrap your form into a DIV with class "form-hold";
-* [WebP Express](https://wordpress.org/plugins/webp-express/ "WebP Express") is a must have plugin if your hosting provider supports WebP image conversion tools.
+* [WebP Express](https://wordpress.org/plugins/webp-express/ "WebP Express") is a must have plugin if your hosting provider supports WebP image conversion tools;

 ### :sparkling_heart: Cool stuff used in this theme
 * [Swup](https://swup.js.org/ "Swup");